lawlorbrenden2/startup/notes.md

 Working on this project was an absolute ton of work, but I learned a lot.
 Particularly, I learned to always ensure that your authenticatation logic is working right or you will cause yourself a ton of pain and confusion while debugging.

+## Database

+This part wasn't too bad since most of the tough conceptual work came during the service portion.
+This part was basically just matching my service code to exactly how I envisioned the database would save it in the backend

 ```jsx
 <div className="input-group sound-button-container">
   {calmSoundTypes.map((sound, index) => (